railsuser2014/openobject-doc-book-en/3/3_7/invoicing.rst

 	* product description.

-Cancelling an invoice
+Cancelling an Invoice
 ---------------------

-By default Open ERP will not allow you to cancel an invoice once it has been approved.
-Since accounting entries have been created you theoretically can not go back and delete them.
-However in many cases it is more convenient to cancel an invoice when there is an error than to produce a credit note and reconcile the two entries.
+By default OpenERP will not allow you to cancel an invoice once it has been approved.
+Since accounting entries have been created, you theoretically cannot go back and delete them.
+However, in some cases it is more convenient to cancel an invoice when there is an error than to produce a credit note and reconcile the two entries.
 Your attitude to this will be influenced by current legislation in your accounting jurisdiction and your adherence to accounting purity.

-Open ERP accommodates either approach.
-Cancelling an invoice can be permitted by checking the box :guilabel:`Allow Cancelling Entries` in the Journal corresponding to this invoice.
+OpenERP accommodates either approach.
+Install the account_cancel module.
+Then allow cancelling an invoice by checking the box `Allow Cancelling Entries` in the Journal corresponding to this invoice.
 You will then be allowed to cancel the invoice if the following two conditions are met:

 	#.
-The accounting entries have not been reconciled or paid: if they have then you will have to cancel
+The accounting entries have not been reconciled or paid: if they have, then you will have to cancel
-	   the reconciliation.
+	   the reconciliation first.

 	#.
-The accounting period or the fiscal year has not already been closed: if it has then no
+The accounting period or the fiscal year has not already been closed: if it is closed then no
 	   modification is possible.

 Cancelling an invoice has the effect of automatically modifying the corresponding accounting